rockman007372/Obsidian-Vault/Spanish Week 3.md

 Important phrases to remember:
 - Como se apellida: how do you call your last name?
-- Como se escribe: How do you write it? → Se escribe ...
+- Como se escribe: How is it written? → Se escribe ...
 - Como Estas? = Que Tal? = Mucho gusto - How are you?

 ### Saludos, presentaciones y despedidas